kyma-project/telemetry-manager/docs/user/integration/loki/README.md

   </details>
 </div>

-### Verify the setup by accessing logs using the Loki API
+### Verify the Setup by Accessing Logs Using the Loki API

 1. To access the Loki API, use kubectl port forwarding.
 Run: